xzel23/utility/README.md

 ### Version 8

- - DomUtil renamed to XmlUtil, methods are instance methods now so that instaneces using different DocumentBuilder and Transformer implementations can be used
+ - DomUtil renamed to XmlUtil, methods are instance methods now so that instances using different DocumentBuilder and Transformer implementations can be used
  - moved all XML related methods from IoUtil and TextUtil to XmlUtil
  - SwingUtil: added helper methods for adding basic drag and drop support

 ### Version 7.0.8

  - IOUtil: added IOUtil.copyAllBytes()
- - IOUtil: removed inaccessble Method StreamSupplier.lines()
+ - IOUtil: removed inaccessible Method StreamSupplier.lines()

 ### Version 7.0.7